 How To Lower Sewing Machine Into Cabinet?

 A common question for many home sewists is how to lower a sewing machine into a cabinet.
-This question often comes up when a new sewing machine must be placed into an existing cabinet.
-The answer is basically to use a shuttle hook, a loop attached to the top of the machine and hung from the top of the cabinet.
+This question often arises when a new sewing machine must be placed into an existing cabinet.
+The answer is to use a shuttle hook, a loop attached to the top of the machine and hung from the top of the cabinet.
 These shuttle hooks come in various sizes and different styles, and they are also available in a variety of materials.

 How To Keep Needle In Sewing Machine?